 Brady has had Belichick and the Patriots’ legendary defense

-Brady has had the benefit of playing with the powerful Patriots’ defense.
-His first three Super Bowls have to be attributed to the legendary Patriots’ defense (which included current and future Hall of Famers like Ty Law and Otis Smith) more than to Brady`s skills.
+For 20 years, Brady had the benefit of playing with the powerful Patriots’ defense.
+His first three Super Bowls should be attributed to the legendary Patriots’ defense (which included current Hall of Famer Ty Law and legend Otis Smith) more than to Brady`s skills.

 Moreover, that defense was guided by one of the greatest coaches of all time, Bill Belichick.
-The all-powerful Belichick, who led the Patriots to only one losing season in his 15 years as head coach, can make the extraordinary out of the ordinary, like taking a sixth-round pick QB and make him one of the best ever.
+As head coach of the Patriots, the all-powerful Belichick, has had 19 straight seasons with a winning record.
+(Outside of the 2000 and 2020 seasons, he never had a losing record.)
+It can be easily assumed, then, that he can make the extraordinary out of the ordinary, like taking a sixth-round pick quarterback and make him into one of the best ever.
 Thus, Brady`s legacy should really be attributed to Belichick and his team’s defense.

 Brady plays in an easier era

-New rules and regulations make the game softer and QB life easier.
+New rules and regulations make the game softer and quarterback life easier.
 It`s no secret that during the 70`s and the 80`s, NFL defenses were bigger, tougher and meaner.
-The game was harder for the QBs back then as the stats reflects.
+The game was harder for quarterbacks back then as the stats reflects.

-Today’s rules generally favor passing the ball and offense, making it easier for the QB to shine.
-Thus, QBs like Brady and Peyton Manning are more efficient.
-There is no way to know how great Brady would have been if he had played in the tougher era, but his stats would most likely not be as impressive, and he probably wouldn’t have five Super Bowl championship rings.
+Today’s rules generally favor passing the ball and offense, making it easier for the quarterback to shine.
+Thus, quarterbacks like Brady and Peyton Manning are more efficient.
+There is no way to know how great Brady would have been if he had played in the tougher era, but his stats would most likely not be as impressive, and he probably wouldn’t have seven Super Bowl championship rings.

-There can only be one “Best NFL QB,” and Joe Montana is it.
+There can only be one “Best NFL quarterback,” and Joe Montana is it.
 He had a bigger impact on the 49ers, leading them from a 2-14 record to a Super Bowl within two years.
 Brady fit into a great team that was never that low.
-Montana never lost a Super Bowl, unlike Brady, and never threw a single interception (!) in the biggest game worldwide.
-Meanwhile, Brady has lost two finals, and if it weren’t for that weird call on the Tuck game, he would have one ring less, many thanks to his fumble.
+Montana never lost a Super Bowl, unlike Brady, and never threw an interception (!) in the biggest game worldwide.
 Montana even outplayed Brady’s last play in the 2017 Super Bowl.
-At Super Bowl 23, Montana led his team 92 years in three minutes for the winning touchdown.
-Meanwhile, Brady isn’t a better clutch and isn’t better than the 49er’s legend.
+At Super Bowl 23, Montana led his team 92 yards in three minutes for the winning touchdown.
+In short, many argue that Brady hasn’t proven himself to be a better clutch and therefore isn’t better than the 49er’s legend.

-The Bottom Line: While Tom Brady has led the Patriots to many season and Super Bowl victories despite personal and team challenges, does he really deserve to be considered the greatest QB of all time?
+The Bottom Line: While Tom Brady has led the Patriots to many season and Super Bowl victories, not to mention the Buccaneers’ most recent Super Bowl victory, despite personal and team challenges, and may do the same for the Buccaneers, does he really deserve to be considered the greatest quarterback of all time?
 Should other factors be considered before putting him on such a pedestal?
-Who do you consider a QB legend?
+Who do you consider a quarterback legend?